On partial rigidity of $\mathcal{S}$-adic subshifts: Partial rigidity in -adic subshifts

 Thus, summing over $a \in \cA_{n+1}$, we conclude that $\mu(\sT_{bb}^{(n)}) \geq \frac{m-1}{m} \mu(\sT_{b}^{(n)})$ (note that this conclusion only requires the $m$-consecutive condition, and the finite alphabet range condition is not necessary).
 Since $\sum_{b \in \cA_n} \mu(\sT^{(n)}_b) =1 $, there is at least one letter $b \in \cA_n$ such that $\mu(\sT^{(n)}_b) \geq \frac{1}{d}$.

 In summary, for every $n \geq n_0$ there is a letter $b \in \cA_n$ such that $\mu(\sT_{bb}^{(n)}) \geq \frac{m-1}{m} \cdot \frac{1}{d}$ and we conclude by \cref{cor KR}. \end{proof}

 \begin{example} As mentioned before, $m$-consecutive $\cS$-adic subshifts are a useful family for constructing examples of partially rigid systems with a variety of desired properties.
 In particular, by employing a construction similar to the one in Example 6.4 of \cite{Donoso_Durand_Maass_Petite_interplay_finite_rank_Sadic:2021} (see also \cite[Section 4]{Donoso_Durand_Maass_Petite_automorphism_low_complexity:2016}), we can create a partially rigid finite rank $\cS$-adic subshift with superlinear complexity.
+Note that to achieve superlinear complexity we necessarily need to build a system which is not a substitution or linearly recurrent subshift.

 Let $(a_n)_{n \in \N}$ be an increasing sequence of integers larger than $4$ and let $\boldsymbol \sigma = (\sigma_n\colon \{0,1\}^* \to \{0,1\}^*)_{n \in \N}$ be a directive sequence defined by

 Let $(X_{\boldsymbol{\sigma}},S)$ be the $\cS$-adic subshift generated by $\boldsymbol \sigma$.
 It is not complicated to see that this directive sequence is recognizable, the proof is left to the reader.